-1. The line of succession of the City Manager as the Operations Commander is to the Assistant City Manager, the Chief of Police, and then to the Emergency Manager.
+1. The line of succession of the City Manager as the Operations Commander is to the Deputy City Managers, the Chief of Police, and then to the Emergency Manager.
 In the event the Emergency Manager assumes the Operations Commander position, he/she will be replaced by a trained Acting Emergency Manager.

-The line of succession of the City Manager for his/her position as City Manager, i.e. appointment of an Acting City Manager, is to the Assistant City Manager, the City Attorney and then the Chief of Police.
+The line of succession of the City Manager for his/her position as City Manager, i.e. appointment of an Acting City Manager, is to the Deputy City Managers, the City Attorney and then the Chief of Police.
 An Acting City Manager may not serve as Emergency Manager or Acting Emergency Manager at the same time.

-- 2. The line of succession of each City department is according to the operating procedures established by each department and should be no less than three deep. - 3.
+- 2. The line of succession of each City department is according to the operating procedures established by each department and should be no less than three deep.
+This succession is further detailed in Appendix R, Continuity of Operations/Continuity of Government Plan. - 3.
 The line of succession of the Mayor is to the Mayor Pro Tempore, to the Alternate Mayor Pro Tempore, and then to the most senior member of the City Council. - 4.
 The line of succession of the City Council shall be governed by Park City Municipal Code 2-2-9.
 In the event a majority of Council members are unavailable or unable to fill vacancies by appointment, then emergency interim succession is pursuant to UCA 53-2a-807.